MDeLuise/ytsms/README.md

 # Prerequisite
 In order to make the service works the following are needed.

-## Snapshot version
+## Development version
-If you want to use the snapshot version (i.e. simply use the service from the `main` branch):
+If you want to use the development version (i.e. use the service without the `docker images`):
 * [JDK 19+](https://openjdk.org/)
 * [MySQL](https://www.mysql.com/) (required for the production environment)
 * [React](https://reactjs.org/)

 ### Release version
-If you want to use the release version (i.e. simply use the service from one of the `vX.X.X` tags):
+If you want to use the release version (i.e. simply use the service with the `docker images`):
 * [Docker](https://www.docker.com/)

 # How to run

-### Snapshot version
+### Development version
-* If you want to use the produciton environment, be sure to have the `mysql` database up and running
+* If you want to use the production environment, be sure to have the `mysql` database up and running
 * Run the following command in the terminal inside the `backend` folder `./mvnw spring-boot:run`, or if don't want to use the production environment (i.e you prefer to use the embedded H2 database) you can append `-Dspring-boot.run.profiles=dev` to the command
 * Run the following command in the terminal inside the `frontend` folder